Durham man fatally shot by police died from gunshots to head, thigh

 The man fatally shot by Durham police Nov.
 22 at McDougald Terrace public housing community died of gunshot wounds to his head and thigh, an autopsy shows.

-Frank Clark, 34, also had cocaine and opiates in his body at the time of the shooting, an autopsy report shows.
+Frank Clark, 34, also had cocaine and opiates in his body at the time of the shooting, a toxicology report shows.

 The shooting is under investigation by police and the State Bureau of Investigation, which will release its report to the Durham County district attorney.

-According to the autopsy released Wednesday, Clark was shot on the left side of his scalp, above his ear toward the top of his head.
+According to the autopsy report released Wednesday, Clark was shot on the left side of his scalp, above his ear toward the top of his head.
 He also was shot in the right thigh.
+The autopsy could not determine which wound occurred first.

-The bullet to the thigh fractured his femur and completely transected the right femoral artery and vein.
+The bullet to the thigh entered below the right buttock, fractured his femur and completely transected the right femoral artery and vein.

-The direction of this bullet was frontward, leftward and minimally downward, according to the report.
+The bullet traveled toward the front, towrd the left and slightly down, according to the report.

-Reketa Bagley, Clark’s girlfriend, has said Clark was shot in the back.
-The autopsy found no injuries to the back.

 The shooting